 Plant-based is a diet choice.
 So, people choosing to follow a plant-based diet choose not to eat animal products, however, they may not adopt other aspects of being vegan in other parts of their life.

 So, now that that's cleared up, onto the reason we're here.
 The plant-based food!
 Eating a mostly plant-based diet has become very popular recently as a means of improving overall health.

 There's tons of research ongoing about the health benefits associated with foregoing animal products in your diet.
 So, I'm here to help support the cause and provide a plant-based sweet treat to help round out the spectrum of plant-based recipe offerings out there.

 Just cuz we stopped eating animal products doesn't mean we're not still human, craving all things sweet to end a meal.
 Am I right?!

-How to Make Plant-based Doughnuts
+How to Make Plant-Based Baked Chocolate Fudge Doughnuts

 Preparing plant-based doughnuts is not much different than making regular baked doughnuts.
 There are a few ingredients substitutions to achieve a fully plant-based recipe, however, these ingredients are relatively easy to find in most grocery stores.

 So, it's easier than ever to make healthy-ish lifestyle choices such as baking these delicious doughnuts and subbing out animal products in some or all of your meals.